DETAILED ACTION

 Claim(s) 1-2, 8 and 13 are rejected under 35 U.S.C.
 102a1 as being anticipated by Chen (US 2018/0323722).

-With respect to claim 1, Chen discloses a control circuit (Fig. 1 200,300) for controlling an isolated switching-mode converter (Fig. 1 100), the isolated switching-mode converter comprising a primary-side circuit (Fig. 1 PRI), a secondary-side circuit (Fig. 1 SEC) and a transformer (Fig. 1 108) coupled between the primary-side circuit and the secondary-side circuit, the control circuit comprising: a primary-side controller (Fig. 1 300) electrically connected to the primary-side circuit, the primary-side controller configured to generate, when receiving (Fig. 1 302) a first request signal (Fig. 2 STS) indicative of a request to enter a sleep mode (Fig. 2 300 Standby mode), a first control signal (Fig. 1 GCS) for turning on or off a first switch (Fig. 1 104) in the primary-side circuit in a predefined manner (Fig. 2 pulse from T3 to T4) and thereby causing the primary-side controller to enter the sleep mode (Fig. 2 300 Standby Mode at T4), wherein the first control signal is predefined (Fig. 1 304 generates predefined GCS pulse); and a secondary-side controller (Fig. 1 200) electrically connected to the secondary-side circuit, the secondary-side controller configured to acquire (Fig. 1 SYN) an output signal (Fig. 1 voltage of 108) of a secondary-side winding (Fig. 1 108) in the transformer and to enter the sleep mode (Fig. 2 Standby mode at T3) when the output signal is a predefined first output signal (Fig. 2 frequency SYN < threshold), the first output signal responding to the first control signal (Fig. 2 SYN turns on in response to GCS off and SYN turns off in response to GCS turn on).
+With respect to claim 1, Chen discloses a control circuit (Fig. 1 200,300) for controlling an isolated switching-mode converter (Fig. 1 100), the isolated switching-mode converter comprising a primary-side circuit (Fig. 1 PRI), a secondary-side circuit (Fig. 1 SEC) and a transformer (Fig. 1 108) coupled between the primary-side circuit and the secondary-side circuit, the control circuit comprising: a primary-side controller (Fig. 1 300) electrically connected to the primary-side circuit, the primary-side controller configured to generate, when receiving (Fig. 1 302) a first request signal (Fig. 2 STS) indicative of a request to enter a sleep mode (Fig. 2 300 Standby mode), a first control signal (Fig. 1 GCS) for turning on or off a first switch (Fig. 1 104) in the primary-side circuit in a predefined manner (Fig. 2 pulse from T3 to T4) and thereby causing the primary-side controller to enter the sleep mode (Fig. 2 300 Standby Mode at T4), wherein the first control signal is predefined (Fig. 1 304 generates predefined GCS pulse); and a secondary-side controller (Fig. 1 200) electrically connected to the secondary-side circuit, the secondary-side controller configured to acquire (Fig. 1 212) an output signal (Fig. 1 SYN) of a secondary-side winding (Fig. 1 108) in the transformer and to enter the sleep mode (Fig. 2 Standby mode at T3) when the output signal is a predefined first output signal (Fig. 2 frequency SYN < threshold), the first output signal is produced by the first control signal (Fig. 2 SYN turns on in response to GCS off and SYN turns off in response to GCS turn on) turning on or off the first switch in the primary-side circuit to cause a voltage change (Fig. 1 switching the primary causes a voltage change in the secondary) in the secondary-side winding of the transformer.

 With respect to claim 2, Chen discloses the control circuit of claim 1, wherein the primary-side controller comprises a first receiver circuit (Fig. 1 306), a first logic processing circuit (Fig. 1 304 GCS duration generation circuit) and a first driver circuit (Fig. 1 304 driver of GCS), the first receiver circuit configured to receive (Fig. 1 302) the first request signal (Fig. 2 STS) and provide the first request signal to the first logic processing circuit, the first logic processing circuit configured to generate a drive signal (Fig. 2 drive of pulse from T3 to T4) based on the first request signal and provide the drive signal to the first driver circuit, the first driver circuit configured to generate the first control signal (Fig 1 GCS output from 305) based on the drive signal.